 Helminths and vectors are often included within the study of microbiology despite being macroscopic in appearance.
-Helminths are parasitic worms that are often identified by their microscopic eggs and larvae, and vectors are most commonly insects or arthropods that act as intermediate hosts for disease-causing microorganisms that can be carried to humans and animals.
+Helminths are parasitic worms that are often identified by their microscopic eggs and larvae, and vectors act as intermediate hosts for microorganisms that are often associated with diseases in humans and animals.
 Both groups are multicellular eukaryotes that are classified in the kingdom Animalia.